MikyStar/IDLE/README.md

 ## Running it

-`You'll need the .env files obviously need commited but also Docker and docker-compose`
+`You'll need the .env files obviously not commited but also Docker and docker-compose`

 ```sh
 # To run the server